Beyond Hawking evaporation of black holes formed by dark matter in compact stars: Dark matter-seeded black holes in neutron stars

 where $\rho_{\rm NSc}$ is the neutron star central density.
 If the dark matter density within the thermal radius = $3 m_\chi N_\chi/(4\pi r^3_{\rm th})$ exceeds $\rho_{\rm NSc}$, the dark matter self-gravitates.
 Consequently, a Jeans instability is initiated, and the dark matter sphere collapses.
 The minimum accumulated mass of dark matter required for this to occur is~\cite{McDermott:2011jp, Kouvaris:2010jy}

 To form a black hole we also require that the dark matter mass accumulated exceed its Chandrasekhar limit, given by~\cite{McDermott:2011jp,Kouvaris:2010jy}

 where for the spin-0 dark matter we have assumed no self-interactions.
 A black hole is only formed after the mass captured over a time $t$, which is $m_\chi C_\chi t$, reaches max[$M_\chi^{\rm self}$, $M_\chi^{\rm Ch}$].
 For our parametric range of interest, black hole formation for spin-0 dark matter is set by the self-gravitation criterion, and for spin-1/2 dark matter by the Chandrasekhar criterion.
+In principle a small fraction of the nascent mass of the black hole may be emitted as gravitational radiation at the time of black hole formation~\cite{East:2019dxt}; we assume for simplicity that this is avoided by spherically symmetric collapse of dark matter.

 The mass of the nascent black hole now evolves according to

 where the first term on the right hand side describes speherical Bondi-Hoyle accretion of the neutron star material with the sound speed $c_s = 0.17c$, and the second term is the evaporation rate.
 The usual Hawking rate is